Four-player chess: Strategy

 For teams, players attempt to coordinate their attacks with their opposite.
-If this is not possible, then players should attempt to play strong moves, developing their pieces to premtively prevent typically double attacks from their opponents and put their pieces in strong positions to be able to coordinate attacks with their opposite.
+If this is not possible, then players should attempt to play strong moves, developing their pieces to preemptively prevent typically double attacks from their opponents and put their pieces in strong positions to be able to coordinate attacks with their opposite.
 It is wise to play openings, such as (for the first player) moving the king's pawn up one, which shields against double-attacks, checks, and develop strong pieces.

-In FFA, it is wise to be more cautious, developing pieces and improving kings safety.
+In FFA, it is wise to be more cautious, developing pieces and improving king safety.
 Trades should only be done when they are beneficial, because, when there are four people, this weakens the traders compared to the other players.
 Bishops are about as strong as rooks, and both are stronger than knights.
 The queen is the strongest piece.
 One should try to develop their pieces and protect their king.
 In addition, players should try to avoid opening themselves up to attacks.
-For example, if the player to the left attacks them, then the player across from them or the player to their right can attack them as-well, guaranteeing loss of material.
+For example, if the player to the left attacks them, then the player across from them or the player to their right can attack them as well, guaranteeing loss of material.
 Likewise, players should often look for ways to attack players that allow other players to join in.